Sending RCS

 • Description text

-• A list of suggested replies and suggested actions (maximum 4)
+• Up to four suggested replies or suggested actions

-When you send a Standalone Rich Card RCS message, the request body contains the following data:
+Send a Standalone Rich Card RCS message with the following request body.

 {